Anderson Silva

 Anderson da Silva (/pt/; born 14 April 1975) is a Brazilian mixed martial artist and professional boxer.
-He is a former UFC Middleweight Champion and holds the record for the longest title reign in UFC history at 2,457 days.
-This started in 2006 and ended in 2013 and included a UFC record 16 consecutive victories in that span.
+He is a former UFC Middleweight Champion who unified the UFC Middleweight and Pride World Welterweight Championship, and holds the record for the longest title reign in UFC history at 2,457 days.
+This started in 2006 and ended in 2013 and included a previously held UFC record of 16 consecutive victories in that span.
 Silva left the UFC in November 2020 and returned to boxing.
 He is widely regarded as one of the greatest mixed martial artists of all time.
 Silva was inducted into the UFC Hall of Fame in July 2023.

 Background

 Silva was born on 14 April 1975, in São Paulo, Brazil.
 The son of a poverty-stricken family, he spent the majority of his childhood in Curitiba with his aunt and uncle, who was an officer with the Curitiba police force.
 Silva's first foray in martial arts began as a child training jiu-jitsu with neighborhood kids.
 As a teen, Silva began training in taekwondo, capoeira and muay thai.